LLC for Amazon FBA

 Your personal assets are not subject to the debts of or claims against the LLC, providing the LLC is properly maintained and only does the business of the LLC.
 When you take salary or earnings from the LLC, you must do so in a way that the LLC’s property is not mixed in with your property.
 You should only use the LLC to directly pay the legitimate business expenses of the LLC, and never your personal expenses.
 Keeping this wall of separation ensures that the asset protection provided by the LLC can not be attacked by a creditor or claimant in any legal action.

 Amazon FBA provides a very attractive platform for eCommerce businesses of all types.
-The professional appearance of a valid LLC allows your business to appear just as big and viable on Amazon’s pages as the big brick and mortar retailers who sell to customers in the same way as your LLC does.
+The professional appearance of a valid LLC allows your business to appear just as big and viable on Amazon’s pages as the big brick-and-mortar retailers who sell to customers in the same way as your LLC does.

 Depending on your personal circumstances, you can generally pass the income earned by your LLC directly to yourself.
-You will claim those earning as regular income on your income tax return, and the LLC does not have a separate income tax obligation.
+You will claim those earnings as regular income on your income tax return, and the LLC does not have a separate income tax obligation.
 Your LLC will have some tax filing requirements, however, and you should, of course, discuss all LLC tax planning with your tax professional at the time you begin the formation of your LLC.

 Operating as an LLC allows you to transact business only in the LLC’s name.
 Your personal information never needs to be directly tied to the LLC’s public presentation.
 Additionally, if you ever decide to sell some or all of your interest in your LLC, this can be done privately and in a way that does not need to involve your personal information.

-Forming an LLC does require payment of an initial filing fee, and in most states you will be required to file reports with the state at least annually to ensure that your LLC remains valid.
+Forming an LLC does require payment of an initial filing fee, and in most states, you will be required to file reports with the state at least annually to ensure that your LLC remains valid.
 Operating through an LLC also involves additional bookkeeping and tax assistance in most cases.
 However, most Amazon FBA businesses find that the benefits of operating as an LLC far outweigh the additional costs and maintenance.